 A new town was founded nearby when the railroad came to the area in 1909.
 Town founders decided on the more casual name of 'Port St. Joe" and that's what it's been named ever since.

 Port St Joe is on the shore of St. Joseph Bay, an arm of the Gulf of Mexico that is about 15 miles long in the north-south direction and 6 miles wide.

 For most of the twentieth century, Port St Joe was known to tourists and Floridians as a smelly paper mill town.
 The St Joe Company opened a large paper mill in 1938 and the town prospered with good jobs in the mill and surrounding forests.

-That's the bad news.
+That's the bad news, especially if you worked at the paper mill.
 The good news is that tourists rediscovered Port St Joe and started coming to stay again on their weekends and vacations and to build vacation homes and permanent residences.

-The Forgotten Coast is a name created by local chambers of commerce after the plant closed to describe this area of Gulf coast and generate some enthusiasm for tourism.
+The Forgotten Coast is a name created by local chambers of commerce after the paper mill closed to describe this area of the Gulf coast and generate some enthusiasm for tourism.

 St. Joseph Peninsula is the barrier island that protects the waters of the bay.
 Most of the peninsula is taken up by the nine mile long St. Joseph Peninsula State Park with some of the finest beaches in the world.
 Several years ago Dr. Beach pronounced it the best beach in the United States.